 Our dentist has seen how this irritation is then transmitted throughout the entire area by a complex, inter-connected system of nerves, ligaments, muscles and bones.
 The most common results of TMJ is headaches, but other symptoms our Denver-area patients have reported include:

 TMJ, then, is a particularly clear example of the connection between your teeth and the rest of your body.
 Problems in your teeth and gums won’t stay there; they can affect your body in ways you never imagined.

 Fortunately, the widespread problems associated with poor dental health are easily preventable by keeping your teeth and gums healthy.
 And that’s a simple matter of oral hygiene and frequent visits to the dentist’s office.

-Dr. Greenhalgh is committed to a holistic approach to cosmetic dentistry.
+Dr. Greenhalgh is committed to a holistic approach to dentistry.
 He’ll examine you thoroughly, help you catch problems early and work with you to develop a treatment plan that is right for you.

 If you live in the Denver, Colorado area and you’re looking for a dentist who understands all the ways in which your dental health affects your entire body, please contact Scott Greenhalgh, DDS today at 303-988-9060.